bacover/OpenVINOInstall/VisionAccelerator_Install_2018R5.md

 <ol>
 	<li>Use one of the following two links to download the Intel® Quartus® software, depending on the version you want:
 		<ul>
 			<li>If you have an Intel® Quartus® license, use  <a href="http://fpgasoftware.intel.com/17.1/?edition=pro&amp;platform=linux&amp;download_manager=dlm3&amp;product=qprogrammer#tabs-4">QuartusProProgrammerSetup-17.1.0.240-linux</a>.
-This software uses about 35 GB of disk space.
+This software uses about 500 MB of disk space.

 <p><img alt="Quartus® Pro download screen" src="https://software.intel.com/sites/default/files/managed/7c/b9/Quartus%20Pro%20Download.png" title=""></p>
 			</li>
 			<li>If you do not have the license, use <a href="http://fpgasoftware.intel.com/17.1/?edition=lite&amp;platform=linux&amp;download_manager=dlm3&amp;product=qprogrammer#tabs-4">QuartusPrimeLiteProgrammerSetup-17.1.0.590-linux</a>.
-This software uses about 1.4 GB of disk space.
+This software uses about 500 MB of disk space.
 				<p><img alt="download screen for Quartus Lite" src="https://software.intel.com/sites/default/files/managed/b5/6a/Quartus%20Lite%20Download.png" title=""></p>
 			</li>
 		</ul>